-Enjoy playing in the field and reading the Sunday Times in the adirondack chairs in the orchard - the NY Times is delivered to the end of your driveway Sunday mornings.
+Enjoy playing in the alpaca field or reading the Sunday Times in the adirondack chairs in the orchard field - the NY Times is available upon request on Sunday mornings.

 After nearly 18 years in NYC, most of which time was spent as an international investment banker, I am now a mom living in the country on an antique farmstead that we purchased in 2011.
 The main house dates back to 1697 and is a small cape with much of the original details still intact; some day it will become a restoration project for me but for now I am busy with the gardens, barns, animals, guest house...
 So far, we have gutted the guest house kitchens (yes, two) and rebuilt the main kitchen, done some cosmetic work and are in the process of relocating doors and windows (a conceptual state at the moment as I am always planning my next project!
 We have also taken on the grounds as a never ending project - clearing an acre of overgrown vines (Tarzan could have swung on them!), prickle bushes and poison sumac - those were fun summers :) Now we are leveling fields for the alpaca, building another barn, putting up fencing, building rock walls, planting hundreds of plants to create new garden beds (still working on that one :(, restoring a terraced garden for vegetables, and planting a fruit tree orchard.
 I do like to stay busy!

 We have close to 4 acres that we are working on to create a farm.
 We currently have five suri alpaca and approximately 40 chickens of differing breeds; needless to say, eggs are plentiful and I am happy to share!
 We also have a very friendly (but noisy) dog - a yellow lab who will likely greet you first.
 We welcome your dogs, provided everyone plays nicely and doesn't make an indoor mess or chase chickens!